websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/using-forms-to-poll-users.md

 1. Click the ![Add](../../images/icon-add.png) button and fill out the Title and Description.

-1. Configure the form to behave like a poll: open the Form Settings window, got to the Submissions section, and enable _Show Partial Results to Respondents_ and _Limit to One Submission per User_.
-Uncheck _Never Expire_ and set an _Expiration Date_, if desired.
+1. Configure the form to behave like a poll: open the Form Settings window, got to the Submissions section, and

+   - **Show Partial Results to Respondents**: Enabled
+   - **Limit to One Submission per User**: Enabled
+   - **Never Expire**: Unchecked if desired (set the expiration date)

 1. Now configure the poll question.
 Add a required multi-line Text field to the form.